Motivation

 Participants

-N ≈ 600–900 adult participants recruited via panel vendor (e.g., Prolific, KnPanel for Korean context), stratified by self-reported ideology and prior AI usage.
-Pre-registered on OSF prior to data collection.
+N ≈ 600–900 adult participants recruited via a panel vendor, such as Prolific for the U.S. or KnPanel for a Korean context, stratified by self-reported ideology and prior AI usage.
+The study should be pre-registered on OSF prior to data collection.

 Random Assignment